wingcd/upainter-demo/README.md

 <img src="./images/drawer.png"> </img>
 <br/>
 Drawer
-Painter interaction proxy, will handle touch input
+Painter interaction proxy, will handle touch input, we use drawer to create more texture painter, like raw image drawer, other ui system drawer and mesh drawer(need mesh collider)

 > <b>Replace Brush:</b> When canvas is empty, this property will set to canvas brush
 > <b>Show Preview:</b> If true, will show cursor on texture